-The Preschool Life Skills (PLS) program is a classroom-based approach to teaching critical social skills to preschoolers to prevent problem behavior from developing or reemerging.
-These particular social skills were selected because early elementary teachers have identified them as being critical to early school success.
+The Preschool Life Skills (PLS) program is a small group and class-wide approach to teaching critical social skills to preschoolers to prevent problem behavior from developing or reemerging.
+These particular social skills were selected partly because early elementary teachers have identified them as being critical to early school success and partly because they are the skills taught in treatment once problem behavior has developed.
 The program begins as a class-wide approach to teaching thirteen skills in sequence.
 The program may then be individualized for small groups of learners of similar abilities.

 Consultation in PLS

-The second step is assessment design and this is provided through synchronous online design, practical application, and implementation support.
+The second step is curricular design.
 The FTF Consultant will work with attendees to design class-wide motivational systems, select which life skills to target, select criteria for progressing through the skills, and discuss how to seamlessly integrate this model into the participant’s classrooms.

-The third step is asynchronous treatment design and support and involves weekly consultative support via Zoom videoconferencing.
+The third step is asynchronous support of curriculum/program implementation involving weekly consultative support via Zoom videoconferencing.
 An FTF Consultant supports the host organization’s personnel in personnel in implementing the PLS curriculum across class-wide and small group applications.

 If you are interested in this service, please click below.